 The members of the trust have a different status to trustees.
 Originally, they will have been the signatories to the memorandum of association and will have agreed the trust’s first articles of association (a document which outlines the governance structure and how the trust will operate).
 The members appoint trustees to ensure that the trust’s charitable object is carried out and so must be able to remove trustees if they fail to fulfil this responsibility.
 The articles of association describe how members are recruited and replaced, and how many of the trustees the members can appoint to the trust board.
 The trust board submits an annual report on the performance of the trust to the members.
 Members are also responsible for approving any amendments made to the trust’s articles of association.

-Charters School has seven people appointed as members.
-Richard Evans (automatically becomes a member as he is Chair of Trustees), Mary Breen, Stephen Humphreys, Neil Froom, Phil Patient and Jacques Van Eeden and Roisin Toner.
+Additionaly, Charters School has seven people appointed as Members: Richard Evans (automatically becomes a Member as he is Chair of Trustees), Mary Breen, Stephen Humphreys, Neil Froom, Phil Patient, Jacques Van Eeden and Roisin Toner.

 MEET OUR TRUSTEES

 Community Trustee & Chair of Trustees - Richard Evans

 I have lived in the Sunninghill area for 40 years having been educated at St Michaels and Charters.
 I did a degree at Liverpool University and then a Post Graduate Degree at Cambridge.
 I have two children at Charters.